-Heat Pump vs Central Air: Cost, Efficiency, and Tax Credit Comparison
+Heat Pump vs Central Air: Cost, Efficiency, and 2026 Economics

-Heat pumps provide both heating and cooling in a single system.
-The $2,000 federal tax credit (vs $600 for AC-only) significantly changes the economics.
+Heat pumps provide both heating and cooling in a single system, replacing your furnace as well as your AC.
+That combined-system saving is what drives the economics.
 Here is an honest, complete comparison.

 Quick Answer